Department of Human Services

-If you are a Monroe County resident age 60 years or older, and are not currently in receipt of Temporary Assistance or SNAP (Supplemental Nutrition Assistance Program Benefits), please call the Senior Citizen's HEAP office at Lifespan at (585) 244-8400 ext.
+If you are a Monroe County resident age 60 years or older, and are not currently in receipt of Temporary Assistance or SNAP (Supplemental Nutrition Assistance Program Benefits), please call the Older Adult HEAP office at Lifespan at (585) 244-8400 ext.
 102 for assistance.
 Lifespan can answer any questions you may have, assist you with the application process, and address any emergency heating situations.
 Best of all, this may be accomplished over the telephone.

 If you are a Monroe County resident who is under 60, and facing an emergency situation such as a shut-off, denial of service, or are out of heating fuel, please come to our walk-in office at 111 Westfall Road during Normal Business Hours.